-The base pay may be set at any rate that is not less than the minimum of the applicable pay range and not greater than the maximum approved by the Area Leader (and Vice Chancellors/Chancellor as appropriate).
-If requesting an adjustment to the approved salary range, the hiring authority will be required to obtain additional approval through the area leader (who will consult with HR and Budget).
-If the maximum of the approved salary range was posted in the job advertisement, a higher salary may not be offered without reposting the position.
+The base pay may be set at any rate that is not less than the minimum of the applicable pay range and not greater than the maximum approved by the cabinet member (and Vice Chancellors/Chancellor as appropriate).
+Further requirements for starting pay may be found in the Compensation Philosophy & Salary Administration Guidelines and the starting pay section of this policy.